 The Red, Yellow and Green of Black History Month

 We represent Black History Month with the colors of the old flag of Ethiopia from the 1600s until 1914.
-These colors are respected across Africa and in the diaspora because they represent a people who defended themselves against colonial domination.
-Ethiopia was the only African country to successfully fight off colonial imperialism.
+These colors are respected across Africa and in the diaspora because they represent a people who defended themselves against Colonial domination.
+Ethiopia was the only African country to successfully resist Colonial imperialism.

 The Red obviously represents the blood spilled by our forefathers in self-defense.
 The Yellow represents peace and religious freedom.
 The Green represents the richness of Africa and hope.